CulturalMe/meteor-slingshot/README.md

 ## Storage services

-The client side is no
+The client side is agnostic which to which storage service is used.
+All it needs, is a directive.

+There is no limit imposed on how many directives can be declared for each storage service.

 ### AWS S3